 This line of thinking may have made its way into early Greek thought probably through the Persian trade routes because about a hundred years later materialist, atomistic thinking emerged most notably by Democritus.
-In atomism it is claimed that reality is constituted by atomos, small indestructible elements which have intrinsic properties and when combined in various ways produce the variety we see.
+In atomism it is claimed that reality is constituted by atomos, small indestructible elements that have intrinsic properties and when combined in various ways produce the variety we see.
 This particular characterization of reality caught on in the West and eventually led to the predominant view in science and culture.

 In this view, reality is constituted by small entities that have self-natures that have no purpose and no intent.
 They just do what they do based on their self-nature or what science would call their intrinsic properties.
-Today those properties would include things like mass, spin, charge, etc. Then there are the supposed laws of nature that include the forces (weak, strong, electromagnetism, and gravity) which are commonly thought to be invariant and non-intentional.
-So what we end up with could be described as a clockwork universe where the elements in it just follow their intransigent natures and the laws that apply to them.
+Today those properties would include things like mass, spin, charge, etc. Then there are the supposed laws of nature that include the forces (weak, strong, electromagnetism, and gravity) which are thought to be invariant and non-intentional.
+So what we end up with could be described as a clockwork universe where the elements in it just follow their intransigent non-intentional natures and the laws that apply to them.

 For decades this whole process was thought to be deterministic.
 For a long time, Newton’s laws were thought to provide a complete description of how things worked.
 Necessity (law) was the determinative paradigm.
 With the advent of quantum mechanics that had to be modified.
 In quantum mechanics (in the standard model) there is a level of indeterminism at the fundamental levels.
 A particular quantum event cannot be predicted.
 Only a probability can be assigned to it.
 Over the aggregate of many events, a statistical model can be constructed to affirm the validity of quantum probabilities.
 This has been verified over multitudes of experiments.
 So with quantum mechanics, another causal description had to be added to the mix, namely chance.
 Now some may object to the idea of chance but over the aggregate, the statistical models look random.
 So although the actual cause of a particular quantum event remains a mystery, statistically it could be called a chance event.

-So what we end up with in all this is a constituting model of reality where there are entities with self-natures operated on through chance (quantum indeterminism) and necessity (law).
+So what we end up within all this is a constituting model of reality where there are entities with self-natures operated on through chance (quantum indeterminism) and necessity (law).
 It turns out that this has become the dominant view of reality by most philosophers and scientists.
 According to this view we live in an autonomic universe that is still a clockwork with some chance thrown in.
 It operates entirely non-intentionally.
-And we as human are just another autonomic system among others.
+And we as humans are just another autonomic system among others.
 With this in tow can there be any notion of free will that honors our innate feelings of being free agents?
 If not, then perhaps the problem is with the putative model that has been adopted.
 Maybe this why there has been no progress over the decades.
 Perhaps there can be another model that offers some consilience with our sense of freedom but that is also friendly with empirical investigations.

 An Alternate Model

-What what do we know?
+So, what do we know?
 We know that we live in a universe where not just anything goes.
 There are statistical distributions to events.
 In quantum events, there is a statistical distribution of events that can be predicted probabilistically.
-Any particular event cannot be predicted but over the long run, events behave according to a statistical model.
+Any particular event cannot be predicted but in the long run, events behave according to a statistical model.
 Even at the macroscopic level things also behave according to statistical models.
 So what does this mean?
 It must mean that statistical distributions are conducive to life.
 Somehow there are constraints within reality that shape all the processes in the universe, including the ability to produce life.

 So fundamentally why do certain events happen when and where they do?
 Turns out that science doesn’t know.
 In the standard model of quantum mechanics specific events “just” occur.
 It is unknown what is causing a specific event.
-If it was known then it would be predictable.
+If it was known then it could be predictable.
 Then even at the macroscopic level, there is a thing called emergence.
 In emergence, properties emerge at certain collective levels of things.
 For instance, when enough metal particles get together the aggregate becomes rigid.
 This could not be deducted from the properties of the particles.
 It just occurs when there is a large enough collective.
 Why this occurs is unknown.
 There are many other examples of emergent properties occurring in nature as well.

-What this picture reveals is that the processes in nature occur within certain constraints that provide stability and a certain predictability but where the ultimate cause is known.
+What this picture reveals is that the processes in nature occur within certain constraints that provide stability and a certain predictability but where the ultimate cause is not known.
 So what is their source?
 In the svabhava view, they come from the self-nature of the “little” things and the “laws” of nature.
 But with the advent of quantum mechanics, the svabhava view falls away.
 Here’s how Berkeley physicist Henry Stapp states it:

 An important characteristic of this quantum conceptualization is that the substantive matter-like aspects, have dropped out.
 The theory is about: (1) abrupt events, each of which is tied to an experiential increment in knowledge; and (2) potentialities for such events to occur.
 Events are not substances, which, by definition, endure.
 And the potentialities have an “idea-like” character because they are like an “imagined” idea of what the future events might be, and they change abruptly when a new event occurs.
 Thus neither the events nor the potentialities have the ontological character the substantive matter of classical physics.
 Yet the predictions of quantum mechanics encompass all of the known successes of classical mechanics.

 Other prominent physicists agree with this assessment.
 So if reality is not constituted by particles having intrinsic properties and some properties emerge when there is a collective where does that leave us?
 It leaves us not knowing for certain how to characterize how reality comes about.
 What is the ultimate cause of reality and how can it be characterized?
-What if the characterization of chance and necessity is incorrect?
+What if the characterization of necessity-and-chance is incorrect?

-Perhaps there is no such thing as chance and necessity in how reality is constituted.
+Perhaps there is no such thing as necessity-and-chance in how reality is constituted.
 Perhaps every event is intentional.
 What this would mean is that there is intentionality inherent in everything that happens.
 It also means that this intent operates within certain constraints, as indicated by the statistical nature of what happens.
 This fundamental intent creates regularities that can be characterized, to some extent, by science.
-But it could also mean that there is no such thing as intransigent law.
+But it could also mean that there is no such thing as law.
 Things happen within constraints that make life possible but it also leaves open the possibility for a purposeful shaping of reality within those constraints.
 This does not mean some sort of “violation” of natural law (such as in “miracles”) because there is no law to be violated.
 It does, however, mean that whatever purposeful shaping of reality that occurs, occurs within the life-giving constraints.
 An important point to make here is that none of this overrides what empirical science can characterize.
 This intentionality occurs within the valid statistical models that have been shown to work.
 However, while statistical models offer some explanations, they might be limited.
 Even if, in the aggregate, there is a stability and probabilistic predictability, what about specific events within the aggregate?
 Might they have some profound effect that alludes reductionist science?
 Events have effects.
 Just because in the aggregate there is a distribution, that doesn’t mean that specific events can’t have dramatic effects.
 Those effects could then ripple through reality, still fitting within subsequent statistical models.
 Scientific characterizations work at some level, but as things get much more complicated reductionist science may not find a simplistic footing to evaluate what is happening.

 So, how does this address the free will issue?
 First, it offers an alternative view of reality where intentionality is ubiquitous.
 It’s not the automaton view because everything is intentional.
 However, more needs to be said to wrap all this up.